Clay Matthews III: 2011

 Matthews finished the 2011 season with 50 tackles, and a career-low six sacks despite playing 15 of the 16 games.
 He led the Packers in quarterback pressures for the third straight season, with 53.5.
 Although some of his numbers plummeted from the previous season, Matthews improved in other aspects of his game.
 He recorded a career-high three interceptions, nine pass deflections, and three forced fumbles.
 Matthews also recorded his third career defensive touchdown by picking off Eli Manning for a pick-six.
 Matthews played almost exclusively at the LOLB position, not roaming around the field like he did the previous season due to the struggling defense.
 Matthews did not play a single snap at the ROLB position until Week 11 and finished the entire season with only seven rushes from the ROLB spot.
 Matthews claimed he had his best overall season despite the low numbers.
 The Packers struggled to find pass pressure from the side opposite of Matthews and the loss of defensive end Cullen Jenkins due to free agency and safety Nick Collins due to a career-ending neck injury, placed the Packers last in total defense despite leading the league in interceptions, with 31.
 Linebacker coach Kevin Greene stated that he has never seen a pass rusher get double teamed as much as Clay had that season.
 The defensive line struggled, finishing the season with six total sacks after recording 18 the year before.
 Matthews was named to his third-straight Pro Bowl as a starter.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2012.

 2012

 Heading into the 2012 season, the defense needed to improve.
 Finishing with the 32nd-ranked defense in the NFL was described by Matthews as "unacceptable".
-The Packers picked six straight defensive players in the draft, including Matthews's former teammate, Nick Perry, out of USC.
+The Packers picked six straight defensive players in the draft, including Matthews' former teammate, Nick Perry, out of USC.
 Because of Perry's larger size (10 pounds heavier) and not being accustomed to playing pass coverage, he was put at the LOLB position, and Matthews was moved back to the ROLB position he played at in his rookie year.
 The Packers hoped that by drafting Perry, as well as Michigan State DE Jerel Worthy and Iowa DE Mike Daniels, opposing teams would no longer be able to consistently double-team Matthews, allowing pressure to open up on all sides.